Sindhudesh Revolutionary Army: Activities

-In 2020, Sindhi separatists (including the Sindhudesh Revolutionary Army) claimed 10 attacks across Pakistan's Sindh province, including attacks in the port city of Karachi.
+In 2020, Sindhi separatists (including the Sindhudesh Revolutionary Army) claimed 10 attacks across Pakistan's Sindh province, including attacks in the port city and provincial capital of Karachi.

-In February of 2025 the Sindh Police's Deputy Inspector General of South Karachi, Syed Asad Raza, said that unidentified individuals hurled a grenade at the police station, injuring three police personnel, namely Riaz Ahmed (aged 36), Amir Zafar Iqbal (aged 34), and Mohammed Arshad (aged 52).
-He also said that apart from the BLF, they also suspected the involvement of elements from the Sindhudesh Revolutionary Army.
+In February 2025 the Sindh Police's Deputy Inspector General of South Karachi, Syed Asad Raza, said that some unidentified individuals hurled a grenade at the police station, which injured three police officers, namely Riaz Ahmed (aged 36), Amir Zafar Iqbal (aged 34), and Mohammed Arshad (aged 52).
+He also said that, apart from the BLF, the police had also suspected the involvement of elements from the Sindhudesh Revolutionary Army in the grenade attack.